arieljovananda88/Tucil2_13521086_13521104/README.md

 ```

 ### Usage
-The user will be given two choices, one is to prompt four integers or let the program generate its own random four integers when the software is executed.
-Once all conceivable combinations of these integers have been generated, the computer will employ a series of mathematical operations to determine a solution for each combination.
-In addition to providing the ability to save the solutions to a text file, the application will output all solutions and execution time in a human-readable format.
+The user will be given two inputs, which are the number of points that want to be generated and the number of dimensions of the points.
+Once its done, the program will apply both the brute force algorithm and the divide and conqeur algorithm to produce the results.
+The output will be the comparison between both algorithms.

 ## Repository Structure
 ```